 George Mason’s Supervised Externship – Capitol Hill program presents students with the opportunity to experience the intersection of law and policy by earning credit for unpaid work in Capitol Hill offices or committees; in government affairs offices of agencies, corporations, or nonprofits; trade associations; in lobbying firms, and with government affairs groups within law firms.
 Mason Law has a rich history of graduates with prominent positions “inside the Beltway” and through this program students will be introduced to the extensive alumni network of the Mason Law Capitol Hill Law & Economics alumni group.
 Students who have secured their own positions with the employers described above or students who would like assistance with placement are eligible for this program.

-Adjunct professor David Landers, Class of 1993 and Vice President, Government Relations, Managed Funds Association, directs this program, determines individual placements, monitors students’ progress, and coordinates with field supervisors.
-This pass/fail program is offered in Fall 2014 and will be offered in the spring pending faculty approval.
+Senior Associate Dean and Professor of Law David K. Rehr directs this program, determines individual placements, monitors students’ progress, and coordinates with field supervisors.
 Students will earn 3 out-of-class credits for 180 hours of fieldwork.
 Space is limited for those students seeking placements.
 Applications to be placed are available through CAAS.
 Students seeking placement may participate in this program twice, subject to space and professor's approval.
 Students who have secured their own placements may participate more than two times.
 For more information about the program’s requirements and application process, please see the Supervised Externship - Capitol Hill Information Packet.